dlt-hub/dlt/QUICKSTART.md

 b.
 Name your table

 c.
-Pass credentials
+Load credentials

-## 6. Create a pipeline
+## 6. Create a DLT pipeline

 a.
 Instantiate a pipeline